PublioElio/Java-Programming-DAM/README.md

   <img src="https://media.giphy.com/media/YpZbh3wXqG11aK2zRd/giphy.gif" width="250"/>
 </div>

-# Java Programming (1st DAM)
+# Java Programming (1st year of Cross-Platform Application Development)
-Java exercises for the Programming subject in 1st year of DAM at the I.E.S.
-Belen.
+Java exercises for the Programming subject in 1st year of Desarrollo de Aplicaciones Multiplataforma (Cross-Platform Application Development) at the I.E.S.
+Belén (Málaga).
 Most of the exercises in this repository are taken from the Programming manual by [Alfonso Jiménez Martín and Francisco Manuel Pérez Montes (ed.
 Paraninfo)](https://www.paraninfo.es/catalogo/9788428342865/programacion--edicion-2021-).

 ## File structure :file_folder:
 The exercises are divided by trimester.
 Within each quarter, they are separated by the manual units (listed below).
 Inside each drive folder is a Java project with several *packages*, numbered and named as follows: